doomsbuster/express-react-boilerlpate/README.md

 Fork the repo and submit a pull request.

 ## License
 [Mr. Doomsbuster](https://ashishdesai.com) doesn't care about attribution.
-All source code is license under [Do What The Fuck You Want To (WTFPL)](https://ashishdesai.com/license.txt) public license.
+All source code is licensed under [Do What The Fuck You Want To (WTFPL)](https://ashishdesai.com/license.txt) public license.